 The Pharisees and some of the teachers of the law who had come from Jerusalem gathered around Jesus and saw some of his disciples eating food with hands that were defiled, that is, unwashed.
 (The Pharisees and all the Jews do not eat unless they give their hands a ceremonial washing, holding to the tradition of the elders.
 When they come from the marketplace they do not eat unless they wash.
 And they observe many other traditions, such as the washing of cups, pitchers and kettles.)

 So the Pharisees and teachers of the law asked Jesus, “Why don’t your disciples live according to the tradition of the elders instead of eating their food with defiled hands?"

 Notice the phrase, "according to the tradition of the elders."
 The Pharisees and teachers of the law were guided by an ancient holiness code that had not been commanded by God.
-Rather, these were extra laws that they believed would help them obey God's laws more completely.
-For the purpose of this article, I am going to differentiate between "hedge laws" (the "tradition of the elders") and God's law (the commands that are actually stated in the Bible).
+Rather, these were extra laws--or what I call "hedge laws"--that they believed would help them obey God's laws more completely.
+If we are going to understand what God requires in terms of holy living, then we need to be able to differentiate between "hedge laws" (the "tradition of the elders") and God's law (the commands that are actually stated in the Bible).

 Let's continue in Mark 7:

 He replied, “Isaiah was right when he prophesied about you hypocrites; as it is written: “‘These people honor me with their lips, but their hearts are far from me.
 They worship me in vain; their teachings are merely human rules.’